This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Parking: Available for two cars below the barn.

-Garden: There is a small grassed area for sitting outside.
+Garden: There is a small shared grassed area for sitting outside.

 Please note: Located on a working farm, noise may be heard.